rust-lang/rfcs/text/0000-capture-disjoint-fields.md

 move || &box_foo.a;
 ```

-- `box_foo` (ownership available, can't be more specific without moving out of
+- `box_foo` (ownership available, can't be more precise without moving out of
   `Drop`)

 ```rust